 Mistakes here can affect your email deliverability and campaign performance, so we strongly recommend doing this with a CSM.

-Go to the Azure Portal and navigate to Azure Active Directory → App registrations
+Go to the Azure Portal and navigate to Azure Active Directory → search for App registrations

 Click New registration